 Pennsylvania Perinatal Partnership

-The Mission of the PPP is to improve women’s and children’s health outcomes in Pennsylvania through education, collaboration and advocacy.
-The Pennsylvania Perinatal Partnership represents the collaborative efforts of Pennsylvania’s Healthy Start Projects, Maternal and Child Health Programs and the OCDEL approved home visiting agencies.
+The mission of the Pennsylvania Perinatal Partnership is to improve women’s and children’s health outcomes in Pennsylvania through education, collaboration and advocacy.
+The Pennsylvania Perinatal Partnership represents the collaborative efforts of Pennsylvania’s Healthy Start Projects, Maternal and Child Health (MCH) Programs and the OCDEL approved home visiting agencies.

 1700 Market Street, Suite 1540 Philadelphia, PA 19103 (215) 985-2600 | email@example.com Formerly Family Planning Council -founded 1972